pauliwu/MDAnalysisTutorial/doc/sphinx/writing.rst

 The typical use pattern is to

 #.
-Get a trajectory writer with :func:`MDAnalysis.Writer` (which is
+Get a trajectory writer with :func:`MDAnalysis.Writer
-   the same as :func:`MDAnalysis.coordinates.core.writer`), typically specifying in advance how many atoms a frame will contain.
+   <MDAnalysis.coordinates.core.writer>`, typically specifying in
+   advance how many atoms a frame will contain.
 #.
 Use the :meth:`~MDAnalysis.coordinates.base.Writer.write` method to
    write a new time step to the trajectory.
 #.
 Close the trajectory with